 1. Mix cherries with sugar and let sit for several hours, or until the cherries become juicy.
-Cut cake or brownies into thick slices and layer in the bottom of a large trifle dish or 4 individual dishes.
-Pour on some of the cherries with their juices and top with almond whipped cream.
+Cut cake or brownies into thick slices and layer in the bottom of a large walnut trifle dish or 4 individual dishes.
+Pour on some of the cherry pie with their juices and top with almond whipped cream.
 Repeat the three layers.

 2. Refrigerate for at least 2 hours before serving for the best flavor.

 Almond Whipped Cream

 - 8 ounces cream cheese